 The ÆPT take on the evolutionary energy patterning tendency:

-The most basic and general ÆPT meaning of "evolution" is what happens when a by UR emerged most simple possible energy-matter pattern gives rise to a succession of new energy-matter patterns with successively increased, or at least not decreased, functural complexity.
+The most basic and general ÆPT meaning of "evolution" is what happens when from a first and most simple possible energy-matter pattern a Universe allows the formation of a new energy-matter patterns with successively increased, or at least not decreased, functural complexity.

 Even if it is not in all cases possible to compare and determine the difference in functural complexity between different biological patterns (e.g. different species of animals) it is ÆPT to make a distinction between evolutionary and devolutionary changes.

 A devolutionary change brings about a decreased functural complexity.
-For example a Brexit will lead to a slight devolutionary change to The EU.
+For example, when a member nation of the EU exits this union a devolutionary change is taking place.

-The primary (leading) energy-patterning changes in evolution is constructive, but evolution also involves secondary (trailing) functural pattern destroying but nonetheless evolution-assisting changes (i.e. all possible ways in which existent energy-matter patterns can decay or cease to exist).
+The primary (leading) evolutionary energy-patterning changes are constructive, but evolution also involves secondary (trailing) functural pattern destroying but nonetheless evolution-assisting changes (i.e. all possible ways in which existent energy-matter patterns can decay or cease to exist).